1995–96 Ulster Rugby season

-The 1995–96 season was Ulster Rugby's first season under professionalism, during which they competed in the IRFU Interprovincial Championship and the inaugural Heineken Cup.
+The 1995–96 season was Ulster Rugby's first season under professionalism.
 Brian Bloomfield was in his second season as coach.
+Stephen Blake-Knox was the new chairman of selectors, replacing Dick Milliken; the other selectors were Bloomfield, Dermott Dalton, Philip Rainey and Nigel Carr.
 35-year-old Malone RFC centre Bill Harbinson, who first played for Ulster in 1986, was captain, in his final season before retirement from the game.
+They played six representative matches, defeating Griqualand West, New Zealand Federation U23 and New South Wales, and losing to a Côte Basque Select XV, the Combined Services and Edinburgh District.
+They finished second behind Leinster in the IRFU Interprovincial Championship.
+They were one of three Irish provinces entered into the inaugural Heineken Cup, losing both their pool matches against Cardiff and Bègles-Bordeaux.

+Background

+On 26 August, rugby union was declared open to professionalism.
 At this stage the Irish provinces were still representative teams, not professional clubs.
 Many involved in the game were concerned that domestic clubs could not afford to pay players, who could be lost to professional teams in England.
 In September, the IRFU confirmed that, for this season, only senior international players would be paid, with a one-year moratorium on payment for club and provincial players.
 Up to 35 Ireland players would be offered £26,000 contracts for the 1996 Five Nations Championship.
-That squad included Ulster players Jonny Bell, Allen Clarke, Jeremy Davidson, Maurice Field, David Humphreys, Paddy Johns, Denis McBride and Mark McCall.
+That squad included Ulster players Jonathan Bell, Allen Clarke, Jeremy Davidson, Maurice Field, David Humphreys, Paddy Johns, Denis McBride and Mark McCall.
 As the situation developed, match fees became available for Heineken Cup and Interprovincial matches, with players who appeared in all six matches in line to receive almost £3,000.

+The inaugural Heineken Cup was launched in the summer of 1995 on the initiative of the Five Nations Committee to provide a new level of cross border competition.
+Twelve sides representing Ireland, Wales, Italy, Romania and France competed in four pools of three with the group winners going directly into the semi-finals.
+English and Scottish teams did not take part in the inaugural competition.
+The IRFU confirmed that Ireland would enter provincial teams, as their clubs were unlikely to be strong enough for the competition.
+They were initially offered two places, but Tom Kiernan, Ireland's representative on the organising committee, was able to secure a third.
+The three places would go to the top three teams in the 1994 IRFU Interprovincial Championship, Munster, Ulster and Leinster.